Live at Sin-é

 Live at Sin-é is a live EP by the American singer-songwriter Jeff Buckley, released on November 23, 1993, on Columbia Records.
 It was Buckley's first commercial release.
 It features four songs performed by Buckley at the Sin-é cafe in the East Village, Manhattan.
-An expanded version, Live at Sin-é: (Legacy Edition), was released in 2003.
+An expanded version with more than two hours of music was released in 2003.

 Background

 Buckley moved from Los Angeles to New York City in 1991, and performed regularly at Sin-é, a cafe in the East Village, Manhattan.
 The cafe drew writers and musicians including Allen Ginsberg, Iggy Pop, Paul Simon and Edie Brickell.
 Buckley would perform long experimental sets with his Fender Telecaster, performing original material and covers of songs by various artists.

 Buckley built a following and attracted attention from major record labels.
 In October 1992, he signed a record contract with Columbia Records.
 Rolling Stone said Live at Sin-é, Buckley's first commercial release, was designed to "shrewdly market a hot new performer's street cred".